Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 # Weekly Deaths in England and Wales

-## Modelling of Regional Deaths by Date of Occurrence
+## Estimating Regional Deaths by Date of Occurrence

 Author: Michael George